OkutaniDaichi0106/moq-transfork/draft-lcurley-moq-transfork.md

 - Internal Error (Code: 0x00): indicates the publisher cancels data streams in the range for some reason.
 - Send Interrupted (Code: 0x01): indicates the subscriber cancels data streams in the range.
 - Out of Range (Code: 0x02): indicates the publisher does not served any groups in the range.
-- Group Expired (Code: 0x03): indicates the groups was expired.
+- Cache Expired (Code: 0x03): indicates the cache for the groups has expired.
 - Delivery Timeout (Code: 0x04): indicates that the publisher was not able to deliver groups within the delivery timeout.

 ### INFO